How To Wean Your Puppy To A Raw Food Diet

 Be sure to alternate the meals you serve you pet.
 It is all about balance and variety over a certain period of time and soon your pet will become accustomed to the process and will start enjoying the benefits.

-The whole switching or starting your pet on to the raw food diet require a lot of attention to detail, planning and knowledge and I got mine from Sharon Bolts’ book called “Going Rawr!
-Dog Lover’s Compendium” that I am always banging on about and recommending it to fellow pet owners.
-It has everything you need to know, step by step and is one of the most important downloadable books for pet owners out do.
-Do check out Sharon Bolts’ Course here..
+The whole switching or starting your pet on to the raw food diet require a lot of attention to detail, planning and knowledge and I got mine from Lew Olson’s Raw and Natural Nutrition for Dogs (paperback).
+You can also go for Kimberly Gauthier’s A Novice’s Guide to Raw Feeding for Dogs if you prefer a digital kindle book.
+These are great books, which is why I’m always banging on about and recommending them to fellow pet owners.
+Both have everything you need to know, in a step by step beginner-friendly way.